BotMill/fb-botmill/README.md

-# FaceBot
+# fb-botmill
 A simple Java framework for building event-driven bots on Facebook's Messenger Platform.

-The goal of FaceBot is making the Facebook's Messenger Platform easier: with FaceBot, you only need less than 5 lines of code to set up your own Messenger bot!
+The goal of fb-botmill is making the Facebook's Messenger Platform easier: with fb-botmill, you only need less than 5 lines of code to set up your own Messenger bot!

 **<h3>Premise</h3>**